qzyse2017/goodProblems/git.md

 _collect something helps to better use git_

-## Applying the changes from branch b to a, without merging or adding commits
+## Applying the changes from branch a to b, without merging or adding commits

 if you need to reserve commits messages,